-- Autoclaves, centrifuges, biological safety cabinets, and fume hoods should undergo regular preventative maintenance by qualified personnel. - The airflow must be regularly checked on the biological safety cabinets and the filters changed by qualified personnel.
-If cabinets are not functioning correctly, contact EHS (734) 647-1143 to perform maintenance operations. - Preventative maintenance records should be kept on all equipment.
+- Autoclaves, centrifuges, biological safety cabinets, and fume hoods should undergo regular preventative maintenance by qualified personnel. - Biosafety cabinets must be certified annually by EHS.
+EHS techs will place a certification sticker onto the cabinet which includes the date the current certification expires. - Contact EHS (734) 647-1143 to perform certification or maintenance.

+- If cabinets are not functioning correctly or past certification DO NOT use and contact EHS. - Preventative maintenance records should be kept on all equipment.